samschott/maestral/README.md

 The focus on "simple" file syncing does come with advantages: the Maestral App on macOS is 80% smaller than the official Dropbox app (50 MB vs 290 MB) and uses 70% less memory.
-The app size and memory footprint can be further reduced when installing and running Maestral without a GUI and using the Python installation provided by your OS.
-The Maestral code itself and its Python dependencies take up less than 3 MB,  making an install without GUI ideal for systems with little resources.
+The app size and memory footprint can be more than halved when installing and running Maestral without a GUI.

 ## Installation